 Electives are offered on various topics, including transportation planning, environmental planning, geographic information systems, housing and community development, and urban design.
 Also, the Planning Abroad course (URP 5958), which is offered each Spring semester, allows students to study planning in another country.
 Students may also take relevant courses offered by other departments (a list of courses that are approved automatically is given below).
 Although the program does not provide formal specializations, students can plan their electives to develop expertise in an area of their choice.

-The synthesis component of the curriculum involves taking either Planning Workshop (URP 6920) and Planning Project (URP 6979) or Master's Thesis (URP 6971, 3 credits in each of two successive semesters for a total of 6 credits).
+Synthesis Courses involve taking either Planning Workshop (URP 6920) and Planning Project (URP 6979) or Master's Thesis (URP 6971, 3 credits in each of two successive semesters for a total of 6 credits).
+In Planning Workshop, students work collaboratively on a real-world planning problem for a client.
+For Planning Project, students work on an independent project of their choosing and work through all stages of the formal planning process.
 The Master's Thesis option is intended mainly for students planning to continue in a doctoral program.

 |Required Core Courses (27 credits):|